syncfusion/ej2-javascript-docs/src/maps/maps/populate-data.md

 The [`shapeDataPath`](../api/maps/layerSettingsModel/#shapedatapath) property is similar to the [`shapePropertyPath`](../api/maps/layerSettingsModel/#shapepropertypath) property, but it refers to the field name in the [`dataSource`](../api/maps/layerSettingsModel/#datasource) property.
 For example, [populationData](#data-source) contains the **code**, **value**, **name**, **population** and **density** fields.
 Here, the **name** field is set to the shapeDataPath to map the corresponding name field value of shape data.

-In the below example, both "name" fields contain the same value as "Afghanistan", this value is matched in both shape data and data source, so that the details associated with "Afghanistan" will be mapped to the corresponding shape and used to color the corresponding shape, display data labels, display tooltips, and more.
+In the below example, both **name** fields contain the same value as **Afghanistan**, this value is matched in both shape data and data source, so that the details associated with **Afghanistan** will be mapped to the corresponding shape and used to color the corresponding shape, display data labels, display tooltips, and more.

 {% tab template= "maps/default-map", es5Template="population-data" %}